wancla/semana-javascript-expert06/heroku-commands.md

 - start app
   - `heroku open`
 - checking our logs
-  - `heroku logs -t -a rafaelreisramos-spotify-radio`
+  - `heroku logs -t -a wancla-spotify`

 ## Removing our app from heroku